-In this section, you will develop and refine brainstormed goals and transform them into actionable statements that you will be able to work toward during this course.
+In this section, you will develop and refine brainstormed goals and transform them into actionable statements that you will be able to work toward during this module.
 Your brainstormed goals will become SMART ones.
 People who set SMART goals are more likely to achieve their target.
 Let's take a look at the components of SMART goals.
 Transcript (.pdf, 11kb).

-Try and make your goal as precise and defined as possible Establish a criteria to measure your progress How will you know when you are on your way?
-Determine a person who will help you and keep you responsible for your goals Set reachable goals that you will be able to attain (high expectations are good) Set small goals toward bigger goals Create a timeline Having an end time will help you stay accountable to your goals
+Specific Try and make your goal as precise and defined as possible Measurable - · Establish a criteria to measure your progress - · How will you know when you are on your way?

+Accountable

+• Determine a person who will help you and keep you responsible for your goals

+Reachable

+- Set reachable goals that you will be able to attain (high expectations are good)

+- · Set small goals toward bigger goals

+Time specific

+- · Create a timeline

+- · Having an end time will help you stay accountable to your goals

+Complete Activity 10 to identify SMART goals.